c4s4/neon/doc/reference.md

 Arguments:

 - method: the request method (GET, POST, etc), defaults to "GET".
-- headers: request headers as a map
+- headers: request headers as an anko map.
 - body: the request body as a string.
 - file: the request body as a file.
 - status: expected status code, on error if different (defaults to 200).